-Digital mammography reduces recall and biopsy ratesApril 1st, 2014 in Cancer /
+Digital mammography reduces recall and biopsy ratesApril 1, 2014 in Medicine & Health / Cancer

 Population-based screening with full-field digital mammography (FFDM) is associated with lower recall and biopsy rates than screen film mammography (SFM), suggesting that FFDM may reduce the number of diagnostic workups and biopsies that do not lead to diagnosis of breast cancer, according to a new study published online in the journal Radiology.